-Known to the near 7000 locals as Lossie, the town is quickly growing due to recent investments in the RAF base and overspill from nearby Elgin, which is also growing apace.
+Known to the near 7000 locals as Lossie, the town is quickly growing due to investments in the RAF base and overspill from nearby Elgin, which is also growing apace.

 Parallel to the West Beach is the famous Moray Golf Club, a links course steeped in tradition and history with its old course boasting ‘Old Tom Morris’ heritage.
 The proximity to the RAF airfield means a round of golf there will also be a front-row seat to exciting take-offs and incredibly low landings.